Polynomiality of factorizations in reflection groups: Introduction

 \begin{ELSV}[\cite{ELSV}] If $\omega\in S_n$ has cycle type $(n_1,\dots,n_\ell)$ and $g=\frac{1}{2}(m-n-\ell+2)$, then

 where $P_{g,\ell}$ is the symmetric polynomial

 \end{ELSV}

-The polynomial structure revealed by the ELSV formula is truly striking and imposes a great deal of structure on the factorization numbers.
+The polynomial structure implied by the ELSV formula is truly striking and imposes a great deal of structure on the factorization numbers.
 Not only is each $P_{g,\ell}$ a symmetric polynomial, but the degrees of the nonzero terms lie in the interval $[2g-3+\ell,3g-3+\ell]$.
-In other words, there is an effective bound on the number of nonzero coefficients in each $P_{g,\ell}$, and those finitely-many coefficients then determine the infinitely-many values of $\widetilde f_m^\omega$ that are obtained by fixing $g$ and $l$ while varying $m$ and $(n_1,\dots,n_\ell)$.
+In other words, there is an effective bound on the number of nonzero coefficients in each $P_{g,\ell}$, and those finitely-many coefficients then determine the infinitely-many values of $\widetilde f_m^\omega$ obtained by fixing $g$ and $l$ while varying $m$ and $(n_1,\dots,n_\ell)$.
+Although this polynomial structure was proved by the ELSV formula, it had been discovered earlier by Goulden, Jackson, and Vainshtein \cite{GJV}.

 It is often the case that results about symmetric groups are special cases of phenomena that hold more generally for reflection groups, and polynomiality is not an exception to this rule.
 In this paper, we generalize all aspects of the polynomial structure implied by the ELSV formula to the infinite family of complex reflection groups $G(r,s,n)$.